mwage/DarkRift2_Boilerplate/README.md

 Hope this project is helpful.
 If you have any problems or find any bugs, let me know.

-Credits to @Wichenstaden for his help with the MySQL Connector and @Jamster for his input and ofc the awesome networking solution!
+Big thanks to Wichenstaden for his help with the MySQL Connector and to Jamster for his input and ofc the awesome networking solution!